The Best Easy Turkey Burgers

 About these turkey burgers:

-You may be thinking, Why make your own burgers when you can just buy frozen turkey patties?
+You may be thinking, Why go to the trouble of making your own burgers when you can just buy frozen turkey patties?

 Better flavor and texture is the answer!
 While I admit you can’t beat the convenience, frozen turkey burgers are rather flavorless and can be pretty dry.
 When you add an egg, oats, grated onion, and seasoning, the turkey burger is juicy, tender, and so tasty!